Oceania Football Confederation: History

 In 2008, an associate member, the Northern Mariana Islands Football Association, also left the OFC and in 2009 joined the AFC as an associate member.
 In late 2009, the Palau Football Association, geographically a part of Oceania but with no official ties to the OFC, also applied for the same status with the AFC as the Northern Mariana Islands association but was not successful.
 New Zealand ended their own World Cup drought in 2009 when they defeated Bahrain to qualify for the 2010 FIFA World Cup.
 The tournament coincidentally also featured Australia, who were now representing the AFC.
 New Zealand were the only unbeaten team at the tournament, despite failing to advance past the group stage.
-With Australia's absence, New Zealand now have a regular presence in World Cup inter-confederation playoffs.
+With Australia's absence, New Zealand began having a regular presence in World Cup inter-confederation playoffs.
 They were convincingly defeated by Mexico over two legs in 2013, and narrowly missed out to Peru in 2017 and Costa Rica in 2022.
+On March 24, 2025, New Zealand qualified for the 2026 edition after defeating New Caledonia 3–0 in the final game of the new OFC qualification tournament, which has one guaranteed spot for the OFC.